-CTVU 270 Editing Theory (3)
+CTVU 310 Screenwriting (3)

-CTVU 327 Introduction to Production (3)
+CTVU 480 Production Practicum (1)

 The Major in Communication Studies

 The Communication Studies major at Regent University emphasizes and enhances the theoretical, analytical, critical, and creative thinking approaches to communication.
 Listening, speaking, and writing skills are examined from a variety of perspectives as they relate to the field of communication.
 Students in this major learn how to communicate effectively in the legal, political, and business arenas.
 Graduates often pursue careers in information design, public service (government), corporate communications, publishing, public relations, marketing, training and development, and advertising.